Hospital Bar Rapid: Class IIIPosted August 24, 2012 by Lenka Bostian

-Hospital Bar is a fan favorite, class III rapid on the Lower “Gorge” Section of the South Fork American River.
-It caps off an awesome day of whitewater, and, as people are quick to notice, it lives up to its name (it doesn’t send you to the hospital, it’s just really fun).
+The fan-favorite Hospital Bar Rapid is remembered by many as the highlight of their rafting trip on the Lower “Gorge” Section of the South Fork American River.
+This splashy Class III+ rapid caps off an awesome day of whitewater, and, as people are quick to notice, it lives up to its reputation (and no, it doesn’t send you to the hospital, it’s just really, really fun).